 *UPDATE: Actemra lawsuits are in the early stages.
-Drugwatch’s legal partners are currently accepting cases on behalf of people who took Actemra and suffered serious side effects.
+Drugwatch’s legal partners are not currently accepting cases on behalf of people who took Actemra and suffered serious side effects.

 Actemra lawsuits say manufacturer Genentech failed to adequately warn patients and doctors about dangerous Actemra side effects.
 These include heart failure, heart attack, stroke, pancreatitis, lung disease, gastrointestinal perforation and death.